Balance & Traction

 Next is knowing your bike and being able to feel the traction.
 We have drills that give riders a chance to feel and sneak up on the loss of traction sensation without getting out of control.
 In doing this a rider needs to learn things like the torque of the bike and proper gear selection for the traction available.
 For instance, riding the same speed in 2nd or 3rd gear, there is a big difference in the power that is going to the rear wheel.
 There is usually much more power in 2nd gear, because the bike will be at a higher RPM (unless of course you are over-revving the engine).
 Sometimes this extra power is needed, sometimes it promotes wheelspin, which can help or hurt depending on the situation.
 Hence the term, “ride it a gear high” could come into play.
 And did you ever consider how much “rotational mass” your bike gains when the engine is spinning at the higher RPM?
 It can make the motorcycle more stable and even help with traction sometimes…Other times it hurts.
 Very high-level stuff, but that is why we study it so much and practice it even more–then teach it better than the rest.

-The basic things like tire selection, tire pressure, suspension settings and bike balance all factor into the equation.
+The basic things like tire selection, tire pressure, suspension settings and bike balance all factor into the riding equation.
 Most of the time these answers are simple and standard with specifics to different bike types or riding conditions.
-Why so many “experts” rely on teaching these as the solution confuses us.
+Why so many “experts” rely on teaching tire pressure or suspension settings as the solution confuses us.
 These things are just a part of the answer in the traction equation yet no where near as critical as understanding and feeling the balance.
 There is also the element of terrain reading that helps in identifying available traction.
 This comes with experience and the proper reactions come with time, all this eventually becoming instinctive.

-To further the discussion and take the next steps, a turn is comprised of taking the bike out of balance–then keeping it upright and turning relying on the traction.
-So if you can’t understand that, maybe a riding lesson that focuses on the basics and how you use them to a very high level (once you understand them) might be a great idea. since the best modification for your bike is a better rider!
+To further the discussion and take the next steps, a turn is comprised of taking the bike out of balance–then keeping it upright and turning relying on the traction and some momentum.
+So if you can’t understand that, maybe a riding lesson that focuses on the basics and how you use them to a very high level (once you understand them) might be a great idea.
+Since the best modification for your bike is a better rider!